damoncheng/Sphinx/source/restructed/restructed.rst

     * and here the parent list continues

     term (up to a line of text)

         Definition of the term, which must be indented

         and can even consist of multiple paragraphs

     next term
         Description.

+    | These lines are
+    | broken exactly like in
+    | the source file.